Spectyte5/Engineer_Thesis/README.md

 [Instructions](Engineer_Thesis/Instructions.md)

 # Simulations
-Here are simulation examples that i was able to create and visualize using python with Vpython library.
+Here are simulation examples that i was able to create and visualize using vpython library.
 Simulation plots can be found here: [Plots](Engineer_Thesis/Engineer_Thesis/Plots)

 ## Sim1
 Ship with constant velocity on Earth orbit.